Rico Gagliano: Post Dinner Party Download

 Gagliano co-hosted two shows for the podcasting network Wondery: "Safe for Work" and "One Plus One."
 Both ended production in 2020.

 Later that year he served as Senior Story Editor for the Crooked Media podcast "Missing America", and as co-writer and co-producer of Wondery's "Jacked: Rise of the New Jack Sound", hosted by Taraji P. Henson.
 Both were nominated for Webby awards, with "Missing America" winning a "People's Voice" award for "Best Individual Episode - Documentary".

+MUBI Podcast

-In 2021, MUBI announced Gagliano would host, write and executive produce its first flagship podcast.
-It completed its first season in July 2021 and announced a second season will be forthcoming.
-In March 2022, MUBI announced Gagliano had been named Head of Audio for the company, and will continue to host the MUBI Podcast.
+In 2021, MUBI announced Gagliano would host, write and executive produce its first flagship podcast — a documentary-style show exploring movies and cinema culture.
+It completed its first season in July 2021.
+In March 2022, MUBI announced Gagliano had been named Head of Audio for the company, and would continue to host the MUBI Podcast.
+The eighth and latest season began airing in July of 2025.

+Since its launch, the show has been nominated for three Webby Awards (including "Best Arts/Culture Podcast"), three Ambie awards (including twice for "Best Entertainment Podcast"), and two British Podcast Awards ("Best New Show" and "Best Arts & Culture Show").